 The Prelate

-Charles Carroll's cousin, Father John Carroll, accompanied Benjamin Franklin and him on the Canada mission.
-The obvious intent was to appeal to the Canadian Catholics.
-As a young man, John Carroll went to France for seminary and then Belgium to teach philosophy and theology at Brugges and Lieges.
-The suppression of the Jesuits by Papal Bull in 1773 drove him to Britain, and when relations between Britain and America soured, he returned to Baltimore in 1774.
+Charles Carroll's cousin, Father John Carroll, accompanied Benjamin Franklin on the Canada mission.
+The obvious goal was to appeal to Canadian Catholics.
+As a young man, John Carroll went to France for seminary training and then to Belgium to teach philosophy and theology at Bruges and Liège.
+The suppression of the Jesuits by Papal Bull in 1773 drove him to Britain, and when relations between Britain and America worsened, he returned to Baltimore in 1774.
 Carroll's greatest contributions came after the American Revolution.
-In November 1789, he was appointed bishop of Baltimore with a
+In November 1789, he was appointed bishop of Baltimore with a diocese covering the entire United States.
+Carroll established America's first institutions for educating and ordaining priests, including the Sulpician Seminary in Baltimore.
+He supported Roman Catholic religious orders coming to America.
+Through George Washington, he secured federal funding for missionaries to the Indians.
+By 1811, he had established four new dioceses: Boston, New York, Philadelphia, and Bardstown (Kentucky), and was named America's first archbishop.
+During his years leading the American church, the number of Roman Catholics increased nearly tenfold, from about 25,000 to 200,000.

 Father John Carroll